What is a Clinical Animal Behaviourist?

 A clinical animal behaviourist has been accredited by a separate body after qualifying in their chosen field in behaviour.
 The study is usually over many years and not a quick 4 week course.
 A clinical animal behaviourist should typically have studied at university level.
 The practitioner will then have to go through strict membership interviews and checks before becoming a full member of a separate animal behaviour association – for instance the CFBA (Canine and Feline Behaviour Association).
 The CFBA has a rigid code of conduct and asks for a minimum of 20-30 written case studies from the practitioner’s own experience, references and proof of accreditation/qualification.

 An interview with the practitioner is then conducted so show that the clinical animal behaviour practitioner knows what they are talking about and are confident, competent and presentable in their interview.
 The CFBA only accepts behaviourists who are species specific and have studied their chosen animal for years.
 They do not accept all round animal behaviourists who may cover a wide variety of different species.
-In line with their name, the CFBA mainly accept practitioners who work with either cats or dogs.
+In keeping with their name, the CFBA mainly accept practitioners who work with either cats or dogs.

 There are two main recognised behaviour associations including the ASAB (Association for The Study Of Animal Behaviour) and the CFBA mentioned above.

 A practitioner has to belong to either organisation for a client’s pet insurance company to recognise the expertise of the behaviourist.
 Without the chosen animal behaviourist’s membership of the CFBA or the ASAB, a client cannot claim back their behaviour fees.
 Vets in the UK recognise and accept all CFBA and ASAB members and will recommend them to clients.